FAQ - Office of Admissions

 Monterey, CA 93943-5100

 Official transcripts are delivered to us directly from the university.

 Official paper transcripts have the institution's seal and the Registrar's signature.
 They are usually printed on security transcript paper and may have a raised seal embossed on the paper.
 Institutes that participate in a secure digital transcript program may also send their transcripts as portable document format files to the Admissions Office.

-You will need to forward a transcript to one of the evaluating agencies.
-The equivalency report MUST include the following information: Courses, Semester Units, Grades, Subtotal, Total Semester Units, and Overall Grade Point Average.
+You will need to forward a transcript from the international school to one of the evaluating agencies.
+The evaluating agency will provide us with an equivalency report detailing your coursework which we will use to complete your evaluation.
+The equivalency report must include the following information: Courses, Semester Units, Grades, Subtotal, Total Semester Units, and Overall Grade Point Average.